Rule 30. Depositions upon oral questions.

 (f)(2) Every party may inspect and copy documents and things produced for inspection and must have a fair opportunity to compare copies and originals.
 Upon the request of a party, documents and things produced for inspection shall be marked for identification and added to the record.
 If the witness wants to retain the originals, that person shall offer the originals to be copied, marked for identification and added to the record.

 (f)(3) Upon payment of reasonable charges, the officer shall furnish a copy of the record to any party or to the witness.
-An official transcript of a recording made by non-stenographic means shall be prepared under Utah Rule of Appellate Procedure 11(e).

 (g) Failure to attend or to serve subpoena; expenses.
 If the party giving the notice of a deposition fails to attend or fails to serve a subpoena upon a witness who fails to attend, and another party attends in person or by attorney, the court may order the party giving the notice to pay to the other party the reasonable costs, expenses and attorney fees incurred.